roberthart56/projects/digital_fab/parametric_box/README.md

 Use sketch to generate shopbot toolpaths for box with endmill and 90 degree v-bit.
 Make and try.
 Use python to generate parameter-based toolpaths.

+1/29/24  Try elmwood box.
+Tape method is OK, but get glue on edges.
+Many problems with locating cuts and defining endmill diams!
+Check model - some dimensions seem wrong!